 Is Cremation More Affordable than Burial?

-In the United States, the national average cost of cremation is $2,300, per the NFDA – National Funeral Directors Association.
+In the United States, the national average cost of cremation (with funeral) has increased 7.3% over the past five years to $5,150, per the National Funeral Directors Association (NFDA).
 The most affordable method of disposition is direct cremation, which takes place in the days following the death without a traditional funeral service beforehand.

 The average cost of burial can add up to over $9,000 dollars.
 The overall cost depends on services and items selected for the burial including flowers, transportation, and headstones.
 Caskets and burial plots, which can cost thousands of dollars, make up the bulk of burial expenses.